RenzieCoding/View_Portfolio/Learnings/Microsoft Fabric/Microsoft Fabric End-to-End Data Factory (Pipeline and Dataflow)/README.md

 ### ✨ Source tab and Destination tab

-- Built a Data Pipeline using NYC Taxi dataset
+- Built a Data Pipeline using the NYC Taxi dataset
 - Ingested and organized data in preparation for transformation

 In the source tab, we can select the source.
 I've chosen the NYC taxi trip.

 ![Alt text](https://github.com/RenzieCoding/View_Portfolio/blob/main/Images/Microsoft%20Fabric/Microsoft%20Fabric%20End-to-End%20Date%20Factory%20(Pipeline%20and%20Dataflow)/asset_creating_pipeline.png?raw=true)

-In the destination tab, we can establish connection to "mylakehouse" (Lakehouse) and we name this as Bronze.
+In the destination tab, we can establish a connection to "mylakehouse" (Lakehouse), and we name this as Bronze.

 ![Alt text](https://github.com/RenzieCoding/View_Portfolio/blob/main/Images/Microsoft%20Fabric/Microsoft%20Fabric%20End-to-End%20Date%20Factory%20(Pipeline%20and%20Dataflow)/asset_pipeline_destination_mapping.png?raw=true)